 What was the transition to veganism like?

 Before going vegan I was vegetarian for three years.
 But looking back I can see that was sort of all one long transition to veganism.
-During that time, I swapped out animal products for plant-based alternatives one by one, to the point where Veganuary was basically just giving up cheese.
+During that phase, I swapped out animal products for plant-based alternatives one by one, to the point where Veganuary was basically just giving up cheese.
 It was like building up to the final boss level of a video game.

 Why did you go vegan?